This article describes how the Component Distance rule works and how you can configure the rule.

 For more information on gatekeeper rules, see here.

-When the parent rule has two filters, the rule checks those components that are defined in the source and target component filters.
-In rule #222, components of source component filter can be any non-container type of components.
+When the parent rule has two filters, the rule checks those components that are defined in the start and end target component filters.
+In rule #222, components of start target filter can be any non-container type of components.
 These components are deliver as output to sub rule.
-If the sub level rule is also #222 it will accept only non-container type of components as input to source filter.
+If the sub level rule is also #222 it will accept only non-container type of components as input to start target filter.
 In this type of ruleset, it is important to understand the output delivered to sub level rule.
 Depending on the rules, the required input for child rule component filter has to match with the parent output.

-Essentially, where a rule templates contain two filters the outcome of the rule if passed to another rule template that has two filters will only deliver the results (passed or failed) to the source component of the sub-rule.
+Essentially, where a rule templates contain two filters the outcome of the rule if passed to another rule template that has two filters will only deliver the results (passed or failed) to the start target component of the sub-rule.
 The target or Component 2 will need to be configured manually.

-As an example, a parent rule may define both the source and target, or Component 1 and Component 2.
-For the sub-rule checking a value of any for the source or Component 1 will check the elements in line with the sub-rule options.
-But the target or Component 2 if set to any will ignore the conditions of the sub-rule settings and check the whole model.
+As an example, a parent rule may define both the start and end target, or Component 1 and Component 2.
+For the sub-rule checking a value of any for the start target or Component 1 will check the elements in line with the sub-rule options.
+But the end target or Component 2 if set to any will ignore the conditions of the sub-rule settings and check the whole model.

 Components of the sub level are set according to sub rule options: